bsmith89/midas2-wiki/Home.md

 ### Single-Sample Results Layout

-MIDAS2 analysis usually starts with species selection which selects sufficiently abundant species in each sample (subcommand `run_species`).
+MIDAS 2.0 analysis usually starts with species selection which selects sufficiently abundant species in each sample (subcommand `run_species`).
 After completing this step, users can run either of two strain-level analysis: `run_snps` for single-sample read pileup (SNV module) or